and Training Opportunities

 At the Tulane Abdominal Transplant Institute, the psychology intern will work within a highly specialized interdisciplinary team of physicians, nurses, social workers, and patient coordinators to evaluate and prepare individuals for solid organ transplantation, including liver, kidney, and pancreas.
 The intern will conduct pre-surgical psychological and cognitive assessments and will take an active role in team decision-making regarding the suitability of patients for transplant.

-In addition to an inpatient clinic, the intern will provide services to inpatients on the Tulane Abdominal Transplant Unit, an inpatient unit dedicated solely to the pre- and post-surgical care of liver and kidney transplant patients.
+In addition to an inpatient clinic, the intern will provide services to inpatients on the Tulane Abdominal Transplant Unit, a 22-bed inpatient unit dedicated solely to the pre- and post-surgical care of liver and kidney transplant patients.

 As part of this rotation, the intern will:

 On the Adult Track (with Behavioral Medicine Focus), two days per week of the intern’s time all year is spent at the Tulane University Medical Center site.
-Dr. Maryellen Romero, a full-time faculty member, provides supervision for the Behavioral Medicine rotation.
+Dr. Maryellen Romero, provides supervision for the Behavioral Medicine rotation.

 Tulane University, New Orleans, LA 70118 504-865-5000 email@example.com